HostGator Review: Is It Right for You?

 In the table below, we’ve summarized both the promotional and annually billed renewal prices of each of HostGator’s plans, so you can compare:

-HostGator scores 3.5/5 in our research for value for money, which puts it in the middle of the pack (6th place out of 12, to be exact).
-HostGator’s introductory price range is similar to competitors like Bluehost and A2 Hosting, which range from $2.95-119.99/month and $1.98-141.09/month, respectively.
+HostGator scores 3.7/5 in our research for value for money, in it’s WordPress hosting plans, which puts it in the middle of the pack (6th place out of 12, to be exact).
+While its VPS plans get a value score of 3.1/5, making it joint 6th place with GreenGeeks (out of 11 providers).
+HostGator’s introductory price range is slightly more expensive than competitors like Bluehost and A2 Hosting, which range from $2.95-119.99/month and $1.98-141.09/month, respectively.

 HostGator also offers a 45-day money-back guarantee, which extends beyond the industry standard of one month.
 The usual fine print applies, however: the refund doesn’t apply to dedicated server plans, and plans paid for by check, money order, or bank wire transfer are also ineligible.